vantrangaof/text-to-speech/README.md

 ## Text To Speech Project

-This is a project with Web Speech API (using HTML, CSS, Bootstrap & JS)
+This is a project with Web Speech API (using HTML, Bootstrap & JS)

 View live demo [here]()